A Scalable Multi-Task Model for Virtual Sensors: Introduction

-\textbf{Foundation model for virtual sensors} Our unified model can predict multiple virtual sensors.
+\textbf{Unified model for virtual sensors} Our unified model can predict multiple virtual sensors.
 By exploiting synergies among them and leveraging foundational time series knowledge, it scales gracefully to large sensor networks while even improving predictive quality in some cases.
-We demonstrate that our approach learns the set of relevant input signals for each virtual sensor, thereby adding explainability and eliminating the need for expert knowledge in virtual sensor design.
+Our approach learns the set of relevant input signals for each virtual sensor, thereby adding explainability and eliminating the need for expert knowledge in virtual sensor design.
 Due to its flexible sensor selection mechanism, it achieves high efficiency, making it suitable for on-device computing.

-\textbf{Results} Our evaluation on a standard benchmark and an application-specific automotive dataset reveals substantial computational savings with minimal impact on predictive quality.
-Our model reduces computation time up to \SI{415}{\times} and minimizes memory requirements by \SI{951}{\times} compared to standard approaches.
-It scales to hundreds of virtual sensors with an almost constant number of trainable parameters.
+\textbf{Results} Our evaluation on three standard benchmarks and an application-specific automotive dataset reveals substantial computational savings while maintaining or improving performance.
+Our model reduces computation time up to \SI{415}{\times} and minimizes memory requirements by \SI{951}{\times} compared to standard multi-task approaches.
+Compared to isolated models, it generates superior predictions and scales to hundreds of virtual sensors with an almost constant number of trainable parameters.